 Ten DMU students participated in the program, including Doctor of Osteopathic Medicine Students Natasha Andersen, Jessica Duffy, Sally Hazen, Hasmik Petrosyan, Nicholas Schany, Lexi Barp and Claire Loftus; Doctor of Podiatric Medicine student Guraustin Brar; and Master of Health Care Administration students Rebekah Slight and Amanda Sutton.
 Loftus is also pursuing an M.H.A. degree and Petrosyan is working toward a Master of Public Health in addition to their D.O. degrees.

-“The focus of this trip was to help students better understand public health foundations, from past to present, and be able to compare and contrast between countries,” says Angela Johnson, adjunct assistant professor in global health and Edinburgh trip chaperone.
+“The focus of this trip was to help students better understand public health foundations, from past to present, and be able to compare and contrast between countries,” says Angela Johnson, adjunct assistant professor in the Master of Health Care Administration program and Edinburgh trip chaperone.
 “Students learned how public health connects to social determinants and how these social determinants are beyond a person’s control, ultimately affecting their access to health care.”

 During the six-day trip, DMU students participated in classes led by QMU faculty.
 The topics included critical issues in global health, mental health, climate change, health care systems and refugee integration.
 When students weren’t in the classroom, they explored Edinburgh and participated in hands-on learning.